bdombro/slimr/packages/router/README.md

 - Fosters/facilitates type-safe linking (no broken links!)
 - Attempts to scroll restore -- usually works so long as your pages use stale-while-refresh
 - Less is more: faster, less bugs, no breaking changes
-- Enhanced lazy-loading -- reduces and sometimes eliminates flicker between route changes
+- Enhanced lazy-loading -- reduces and often eliminates flicker between route changes

 `@slimr` is a set of slim React (hence '@slimr') libs: